Zilliqa/Zilliqa/tests/EvmAcceptanceTests/README.md

 ## A few simple rules before start

 1. Please prefer ethers.js library to web3.js.
-Our default library to use throughout the the code is **ethers.js**.
+Our default library to use throughout the code is **ethers.js**.
 2. Please use [typescript](./Typescript.md).
 Javascript is not used anymore in this test suite.
 You can learn more about typescript [here](./Typescript.md).
 3. Please don't add commented tests.
 You can't add disabled tests as well, unless you create a ticket for it.